RonAaron61/MyEIT-V1.1/README.md

 <img src="assets/image/Thorax_electrode_2.jpg" width=350></img>

-The experiment starts with first collecting 10 data and averaging them to be used as the reference data, after that the actual data is then collected and reconstructed using JAC (One-step Gauss-Newton) method.
+The experiment starts with first collecting 10 data and averaging them to be used as the reference data, after that the actual data is then collected and reconstructed using JAC method.
 The signal injected was using a 40kHz sine wave at around 0.4 mA.
 Based on the result, the data collected fluctuates, especially when the subject is moving.
 However, when the data collected is in good numbers, the data can be reconstructed resulting in two objects in the middle of the image, which are assumed to be lungs.

 An example of the image when the data was good and the subject was not moving,